mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 date: 11-12-2012
 ---
 ## Welcome &amp; Overview
-Welcome to the Outpatient Autologous Stem Cell Transplant program at Memorial Sloan-Kettering Cancer Center.
+Welcome to the Outpatient Autologous Stem Cell Transplant program at Memorial Sloan-Kettering Cancer Center (MSKCC).

 ### What's in This Guide
-This guide will help you learn about autologous stem cell transplantation; what it is, why it's been recommended for you and what happens in each phase of the transplant.
-The information in this guide will compliment the verbal information you receive from your healthcare team.
+This guide will help you learn about autologous stem cell transplantation: what it is, why it's been recommended for you, and what happens in each phase of the transplant.
+The information in this guide will compliment the information your healthcare team will tell you.

 ### How to Use This Guide
-You should read this guide at least once, including any additional materials included at the back of the guide.
+You should read this entire guide at least once, including any additional materials included at the back of the guide.
 Refer to the guide as your treatment progresses.

-As you read through this guide make a note of any questions that come to mind.
-A member of your healthcare team will answer your questions when you see them next.
+As you read through this guide, make a note of any questions that come to mind.
+A member of your healthcare team will answer your questions the next time you seen them.

 ### We Need Your Help
 We are always improving the information we provide to patients and their families/friends.
-If you get to the end of this guide and can think of ways it could be improved (maybe there's something that was missing, or wasn't completely clear), please e-mail us at patiented@mskcc.org and we'll incorporate your feedback into the next version.
+If you get to the end of this guide and can think of ways it could be improved (maybe there's something that was missing, or wasn't completely clear), please email us at patiented@mskcc.org and we'll incorporate your feedback into the next version.

 ### Glossary
-We've done our best to limit the number of medical terms in this guide, however there are some words that we need you to understand so that you can.
-With this in mind, we've prepared a glossary of useful terms:
+We've done our best to limit the number of medical terms in this guide, however there are some words that we need you to understan.
+With this in mind, we've prepared a glossary of useful terms.

 **Advil<sup>&reg;</sup>**
 Advil<sup>&reg;</sup> is a brand of ibuprofen.
-Ibuprofen is a non steroidal anti-inflammatory drug (NSAID) used to relieve swelling, pain and fever.
+Ibuprofen is a nonsteroidal anti-inflammatory drug (NSAID) used to relieve swelling, pain, and fever.

 **Aleve<sup>&reg;</sup>**
 Aleve<sup>&reg;</sup> is a brand of naproxen.
-Naproxen is a non steroidal anti-inflammatory drug (NSAID) used to relieve swelling, pain and fever.
+Naproxen is a nonsteroidal anti-inflammatory drug (NSAID) used to relieve swelling, pain, and fever.

 **anal**
 Related to the anus.

 **Anaprox**
 Anaprox<sup>&reg;</sup> is a brand of naproxen.
-Naproxen is a non steroidal anti-inflammatory drug (NSAID) used to relieve swelling, pain and fever.
+Naproxen is a nonsteroidal anti-inflammatory drug (NSAID) used to relieve swelling, pain, and fever.

 **anemia**
 A condition in which the number of red blood cells is below normal.